 Variation over time: Figure 5 disaggregates the results of the pooled models.
 To shed light on the temporal dynamics in the reshaping of states, we estimate a separate model for each 25th year in our data (1885, 1911, ..., 2011).
 We see that the association of state borders with ethnic boundaries estimated from the baseline specification increases over time.
-The temporally disaggregated lagged dependent variable models show that ethnic geography affected changes in state borders particularly around the turn of the 19th century, World War I, and between 1986 and 2011 when the Soviet Union and Yugoslavia collapsed.24 World War II did come with a slightly smaller ethnic alignment of state borders, and no changes occurred in Europe between 1961 and 1986.
-In line with Skocpol (1979) and Abramson and Carter (2020), these patterns show that systemic instability increases the risk of nationalist border change.
+This is consistent with the main hypothesis and the lagged dependent variable estimates.
+The temporally disaggregated lagged dependent variable models show that ethnic geography affected changes in state borders particularly around the turn of the 19th century, World War I, and between 1986 and 2011 when the Soviet Union and Yugoslavia collapsed.
+World War II did come with a slightly smaller ethnic alignment of state borders, and no changes occurred in Europe between 1961 and 1986.
+In line with Skocpol (1979) and Abramson and Carter (2021), these patterns suggest that systemic instability increases nationalist border change.

-24Our results are consistent with the fact that Post-Soviet and Post-Yugoslav borders mostly followed administrative boundaries.
+&lt;sup>26Our results are consistent with the fact that Post-Soviet and Post-Yugoslav borders mostly followed administrative boundaries.
 These were often created based on ethnic geography (e.g., Hirsch 2000) and only administrative borders that roughly coincided with ethnic divides were 'upgraded' to state borders.